OneSignal/web-shim-codegen/src/static/vue/v2/README.md

 You can find more information on OneSignal [here](https://onesignal.com/).

-> 🚧 Version 2 now in Beta!
+> Upgrading from Version 1?
-See our [migration guide](./MigrationGuide.md) to get started.
+See our [migration guide](./MigrationGuide.md) if coming from v1.

 ## Contents
 - [Install](#install)